MaStatLab/PTT/README.md

 # Polya tree type models

 This is the companion R package for ``Adaptive shinkage in Polya tree type models'' by Ma (2016).
-It implements a number of Bayesian nonparametric models based on the Polya tree process.
+It implements a number of Bayesian nonparametric models that extends the Polya tree process, including Markov adaptive Polya trees and optional Polya trees in univariate and multivariate sample spaces.

 ### Install
 The package can be installed on Linux and Mac using `devtools`: